- How are brain and spinal cord tumors in adults treated?

 Possible side effects of radiation therapy

 Radiation is more harmful to tumor cells than it is to normal cells.
-Still, normal brain tissue is also damaged by radiation.
+Still, radiation can also damage normal brain tissue.

 A person may lose some brain function if large areas of the brain get radiation.
 Problems can include memory loss, personality changes, and trouble concentrating.
 There may also be other symptoms depending on the area of brain treated and how much radiation was given.
 These risks must be balanced against the risks of not using radiation and having less control of the tumor.

-Rarely after radiation therapy, a large mass of dead (necrotic) tissue forms at the site of the tumor.
-This occurs months to years after radiation is given and is called radiation necrosis.
-This can often be controlled with corticosteroid drugs, but surgery may be needed to remove the necrotic tissue in some instances.
+Rarely after radiation therapy, a large mass of dead (necrotic) tissue forms at the site of the tumor in the months or years after radiation treatment.
+This is called radiation necrosis.
+It can often be controlled with corticosteroid drugs, but surgery may be needed to remove the necrotic tissue in some instances.